Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Theoretical Framework

 \paragraph{Connection to Classical Reliability Measures.} Our focus on TVD-MI generalizes classical inter-rater reliability measures to high-dimensional settings.
 As shown in Appendix~\ref{appendix:reliability}, TVD-MI provides a lower bound for Cohen's $\kappa$ normalized by chance agreement.
 Moreover, for binary classification tasks, TVD-MI directly relates to Youden's \citeyearpar{youden1950index} J statistic ($\text{TPR} + \text{TNR} - 1$), which measures informativeness \citep{powers2012problem}.
 This connection explains why our mechanisms successfully produce AUC scores (Section~\ref{sec:decomposability}).
 All three measures ($\kappa$, AUC, informativeness) quantify the same underlying information-theoretic relationship from different perspectives.

-\paragraph{Gaming-Resistance $\Rightarrow$ DPI.} We formalize gaming-resistance (GR) as the requirement that an agent cannot increase their expected score by post-processing their private signal.
-If scores are functions of statistical dependence (e.g., $f$-mutual information) between an agent’s report and a comparative signal, then any post-processing $\hat\theta_i(Y_i)$ yields a Markov chain $Y_j \to Y_i \to \hat\theta_i(Y_i)$ and the data processing inequality (DPI) gives
+\paragraph{Gaming-Resistance $\Rightarrow$ Data-Processing Inequality.} We formalize gaming-resistance over strategies that post-process only $Y_i$ (stochastic channels $\theta_i: Y_i\!\to\!\Delta(\mathcal Y_i)$; no shared coins), requiring that expected score cannot increase \citep{kong2019information}.
+If scores are functions of statistical dependence (e.g., $f$-mutual information), then any post-processing $\theta_i(Y_i)$ yields a Markov chain $Y_j \to Y_i \to \theta_i(Y_i)$ and the data processing inequality (DPI) for $f$-divergences gives